 Business IT Translator

 Within Lab271, Kuipers and Heitlager are working on a new concept that builds on design thinking; they call it the Business IT Translator.
 The basic idea is that, thanks to its knowledge and experience in large-scale, mission-critical environments, Schuberg Philis is uniquely placed to offer guidance and advice to both management and those running the day-to-day business at its partners, in how to make digital transformation happen.
 Our company’s role of strategic consultant is becoming more and more important here, rather than just that of implementation partner.

 Ilja Heitlager: “In practice, the IT components in large organizations are still highly compartmentalized.
 This hampers the optimization of processes, and gets in the way of business innovation.
 Starting with the question ‘What do companies want to achieve with their strategy?’ allows us to determine the extent to which things need to change on the IT and technology fronts.
 We’re looking for that sweet spot between planning, strategy, and execution: a combination of strategic thinking and a good feel for technology.”

 Roeland Kuipers: “Here at Schuberg Philis, we’re becoming more and more of a presence in this field.
 As we said a few minutes ago, we work with executives, business analysts, and IT departments to find new sources of value, either with or without the support of specialized professional partners.
-We have already achieved results in this area for clients like HEINEKEN, and we can now quickly test and keep developing new initiatives at Lab271, by combining a systematic approach with agility, and bringing technology and business closer and closer together.”
+We have already achieved results in this area for clients like this global beer brand, and we can now quickly test and keep developing new initiatives at Lab271, by combining a systematic approach with agility, and bringing technology and business closer and closer together.”